cocafe/physmem/readme.md

 ### Usage

-This program utilizes some IOCTL APIs provided by `asmmap64.sys` to implement related features.
+This program utilizes APIs provided by `asmmap64.sys/inpoutx64.sys` to implement related features.

-Please make sure `asmmap64.sys` is in the same folder with `physmem.exe`.
+Please make sure required files are in the same folder with `physmem.exe`.

 ```
 Usage: